vseryakov/backendjs/README.md

 - rc.backend put-app path [-host host] - sync sources of the app with the remote site, uses BACKEND_MASTER env variable for host if not specified in the command line
 - rc.backend setup-server [-root path] - initialize Amazon instance for backend use, optional -root can be specified where the backend home will be instead of ~/.backend

+Here is the typical example how to setup new AWS server:
+- start new AWS instance via AWS console, use Amazon Linuxc or CentOS 6
+- copy rc.backend to the `ec2-user` home directory of the new instance
+- login as `ec2-user`
+- run `sudo ./rc.backend setup-server`
+- now the instance is ready to run the backend, global system-wide options can be defined in the `/etc/backendrc` like BACKEND_ARGS, BACKEND_NAME, BACKEND_ROOT env variables, if not set the defaults will be used.
+- reboot
+- login as `backend` user now using the AWS keypair private key

 # Deployment use cases